vectordotdev/vector/docs/specs/component.md

 * Properties
   * `error` - The specifics of the error condition, such as system error code, etc.
   * `error_type` - The type of error condition.
 This MUST be one of the types listed in the `error_type` enum list in the cue docs.
-TODO: List them here?
   * `stage` - The stage at which the error occurred.
 This MUST be one of `receiving`, `processing`, or `sending`.
   * If any of the above properties are implicit to the specific error